New Skin for the Old Ceremony

-New Skin for the Old Ceremony, is the fourth studio album by Canadian singer-songwriter Leonard Cohen.
-On this album, he begins to evolve away from the rawer sound of his earlier albums, with violas, mandolins, banjos, guitars, percussion and other instruments giving the album a more orchestrated (but nevertheless spare) sound.
-The album is silver in the UK, but never entered the Billboard Top 200 in the US.
+New Skin for the Old Ceremony is the fourth studio album by Canadian singer-songwriter Leonard Cohen.
+On this album, he begins to evolve away from the rawer sound of his earlier albums, with violas, mandolins, banjos, guitars, percussion, and other instruments giving the album a more orchestrated (but nevertheless spare) sound.
+The album went silver in the UK, but never entered the Billboard Top 200 in the United States.

 A remastered CD was released in 1995, and in 2009 it was included in Hallelujah – The Essential Leonard Cohen Album Collection, an 8-CD box set issued by Sony Music in the Netherlands.